Michael M. Miller

 The Johannes Baumgartner Story and Genealogy: Bicentennial Editon: 1774 - 1974 compiled by John J. Baumgartner, Jr., was published in 1974.

 Michael Miller at the home of Leopoldo Bach with his accordion at Johannesdorf, near Lapa in southern Brazil, February 11, 2012.
 Leopoldo Bach was born on September 1, 1927.
-He will be interviewed in 2013 for the South American Germans from Russia television documentary.
+Leopoldo was interviewed in April, 2013 for the South American Germans from Russia television documentary.

 University Room Address